-For fiscal 2002, the Corporation paid Ernst & Young LLP a total audit fee of \$152,800.
-The audit fee covers the (i) annual audit of the Corporation's financial statements included in the Corporation's Form 10-K, and (ii) review of the Corporation's quarterly reports on Form 10-Q for the fiscal year ended September 30, 2002.
+For fiscal 2001, the Corporation agreed to pay Ernst & Young LLP a total audit fee of \$149,140, which has been paid.
+The audit fee covers the (i) annual audit of the Corporation's financial statements included in the Corporation's Form 10-K, and (ii) review of the Corporation's quarterly reports on Form 10-Q for the fiscal year ended September 30, 2001.